 Prepare your family and friends you in case you get COVID-19.
 For example, make sure that your family members and loved ones have the necessary information about your health and your needs.
 They will be able to pass it on to the health care staff if necessary.
 This may include information about your medications, your assistance needs, your interpretation services or how to communicate with you.
 If you have a guide dog or service dog, check with the organization that assigned it to you to see what resources or shelters are available for your dog should you need to be hospitalized.

 It is also important to put specific measures adapted to your condition in place for the services you receive at home, particularly for the people you employ under the service employment paycheque arrangement.
 You can discuss the measures that have to be put in place with your service providers, depending on the services you need, including hygiene services.
-For more information, visit the page Service employment paycheque: an arrangement for the delivery of home care support services.

 If you are a parent, plan for the help you may need to care of your disabled child in case you get sick.
 Check the services available in your community and note your child's various needs, if someone else has to take over to ensure adequate support and care.